7ayush/Audio-Generation-using-LSTM/README.md

 	1.LSTM

-Input -> accelerometer and gyroscope readings over a period of time at a decent frequency
+Input -> frequency and wavelength of different sounds in a song

 Output -> various classification outputs